amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 .........

 This section contains sublist for diffusion and advection operators.
-It also has one global parameters.
+It also has one global parameter.

 * `"operators`" [list]

   * `"include enthalpy in preconditioner`" [bool] allows us to study impact (usually positive) of including enthalpy term in the preconditioner.
 Default value is *true*.

   * `"diagonal shift`" [double] allows for a constant shift to be applied to the diagonal of the assembled operator, which can b useful for dealing with singular or near-singular matrices.
 Default is *0.0*.